dseclub/MDSE/DataEngineering/DataManagementSystems/snowflake/README.md

 # Snowflake

-Snowflake is a cloud data platform that’s provided as a fully-managed service, it is integrated platform delivered as-a-service.
+Snowflake is a cloud data platform that’s provided as a fully-managed service, delivered as-a-service.
 Multi-cluster, shared data, centralized, scale-out storage.

 Snowflake platform includes storage, compute, and cloud services layers that are physically separated but logically integrated.